-From one of the first ever espresso machine brands, this Gaggia bean-to-cup doesn’t disappoint.
+From one of the first-ever espresso machine brands, this Gaggia bean-to-cup brewer doesn’t disappoint.

-Overall this is a pretty simple, straightforward mid-range machine.
-The main reason we’ve included it is because it is a relatively affordable and reliable option if you’re looking for a ceramic burr grinder.
+With its customizable presets and respectable programmability, this mid-range machine is pretty straightforward and simple.
+We included it on our list because it’s a relatively affordable and reliable option if you’re looking for a ceramic burr grinder.

 We’ve covered how to select a good grinder pretty well in the past.
-But here is a quick recap in case you forgot (no judgement here).
+But here is a quick recap in case you forgot (no judgment here).

-Keep in mind that all of the grinders in these machines are burr grinders which is the standard for high-quality built-ins.
-So this info is mostly for if you decide to branch out from the suggestions we’ve made here.
+Remember that almost all of the grinders in these machines are burr grinders, which is the standard for high-quality built-ins.
+So this information is primarily useful if you decide to branch out from the suggestions we’ve made here.